 This point may sound like it's a contradiction of the previous point, but it's really just a clarification.

-Getting traffic from all of those sources does take effort, and not all of them will be worth your time.
-Take some time to explore and see what works for your business, but don't feel compelled to be chasing customers on every social site or every marketplace.
+Getting traffic from all of those sources does take effort, and they won't all be worth your time.
+Take some time to explore and see what works for your business.
+Diversify, yes, but don't feel like you have to chase customers on every social site or every marketplace.

 Look at the return on investment to determine whether something is right for your business and worth your time.
-Personally, I get a lot of traffic from Google and Pinterest and, for the time being, I've decided to stay away from Twitter because the need to be constantly tweeting several times per day doesn't work for my business.
+Personally, my site gets a lot of traffic from Google and Pinterest and, for the time being, I've decided to stay away from Twitter because I just can't do everything.
 It might work beautifully for you, but it's just not right for me at this time.

 Build a Newsletter